Special colloquium Series: Cognition, Computation, Rationality.

 Seeking part-time research assistant!

-The Drexel Laboratory for Adaptive Cognition is looking for a part-time undergraduate research assistant to join the laboratory, beginning October 2013.
+The Drexel Laboratory for Adaptive Cognition is looking for a part-time undergraduate research assistant to join the laboratory.
 If you are considering graduate work in cognitive science or psychology and would like to get first-hand research experience please contact Dr. Sims.

 Drexel Laboratory for Adaptive Cognition